International shipping can be a jungle.

 Correct and complete information on a customs document is very important for fast and hassle-free customs clearance.
 Most shipping companies require a proforma invoice with three copies, all individually signed.
 They also recommend that you add an extra copy to the package.

 Fraktjakt automatically creates a basic proforma invoice for your shipping with the most common information pre-filled.
 However, it is still your responsibility to check that the information is correct and if any information is missing.
 If you wish to create your own customs documents, you can deactivate Fraktjakt's documents under your print settings.
 Be aware that some countries sometimes do not approve handwritten commercial invoices.
-If the document is not correct, shipping may be stopped by the receiving customs.
+If the document is not correct, shipping may be stopped by the receiving customs office or the shipping company's customs agent.
 Fraktjakt will then invoice for the additional costs that may arise.

 The signature does not have to be original and in Fraktjakt you can upload your signature so that it is filled in automatically.